wcerny/DELVE6_Paper/README.md

 5. /catalogs/: Selected catalog data from DELVE DR2 used for characterization analysis
 6. /raw_all/: Miscellaneous files from $\texttt{ugali}$ and $\texttt{simple}$; most users can ignore

+## Setup Instructions

+To be able to re-generate the figures and results from the paper, you will need to download the MCMC chains

 ## Dependencies and Other Software:
 The results from this work are primarily based on results derived from the use of two open-source software packages: $\texttt{simple}$ and $\texttt{ugali}$.
 Here, we generally provide only the outputs of these software packages, and refer the reader to these packages' respective repositories for information on their use.